jumpnow/jumpnowtek-site/_posts/2019-02-07-Enumerating-SSH-algorithms.md

 layout: post
 title: Enumerating SSH Algorithms with Nmap
 description: "Using the Nmap ssh2-enum-algos script to check an ssh server"
-date: 2019-02-07 08:30:00
+date: 2019-12-03 16:07:00
 categories: security
 tags: [ssh, nmap, ssh2-enum-algos, encryption, keys, nse]
 ---

-[SSH][ssh] is an extremely popular way to securely communicate with a remote host.
+[SSH][ssh] is the standard for getting secure shell access to a remote host.

 An SSH session starts with the two sides first negotiating a set of encryption protocols to use.